noraa-july-stoke/tangerine/roadmaps/implementation_ideas/buddhas_hand.md

 #Buddha's Hand

 ## This is an idea sheet for how to implement buddhas hand from the user's perspective
+## Some parts of this document may not make full sense yet as I am working it out still

 ```python
 from os import environ